 Favor is an Asthmatic Riding Pacific Waves

 What I see and what I feel is in sharp contrast.
-My body has endured a 10 week bout of a sinus infection that has migrated into a hacking, breath stealing asthmatic cough.
-I awakened this morning with my left foot so sore I could barely walk–tendonitis.
-Apparently my foot and my sinus are inflamed, hardly associated but the result is my body feels at war with my spirit.
+My body has endured a 10-week bout of a sinus infection that has migrated into a hacking, breath-stealing asthmatic cough.
+I awakened this morning with my left foot so sore I could barely walk—tendonitis.
+Apparently my foot and my sinus are inflamed; the two are hardly associated, but the result is that my body feels at war with my spirit.

 I was going to lounge by the water and watch.
-My risk of the day came in putting on sun screen to venture for a few minutes in the intense light of the morning sun.
+My risk of the day came in putting on sunscreen to venture for a few minutes in the intense light of the morning sun.
 My friend had to run to the restroom.
-I stood on the beach surveying the mounting thunder a few hundred yards off the beach.
-It was like watching an artist paint a curling stroke of white on an azure canvas, erase the line and then paint it again.
+I stood on the beach surveying the mounting thunder a few hundred yards out.
+It was like watching an artist paint a curling stroke of white on an azure canvas, erase the line, and then paint it again.
 Each round was perfect, yet otherworldly in its ferocious beauty.

 The next 45 minutes can barely be described.
 It is not enough to say we did it again and again, many more times over.
 The ocean is never the same in its apparent sameness.
 Each move brought a slightly different complexity to an experience one could name merely as we jet skied on waves.
 And then we came in.

 Winton gave his machine to Hunter, a young man of 19 who took my wife out to the wild for her baptism.
 I told Hunter that our 36th anniversary was in two days and I wanted to celebrate with my wife.
 He smiled, “You should have no fear, you will celebrate with her.”
 He is a waterman as well, who has grown up developing wisdom from the waves and a father who knows the one who made them.
 She was in safe hands.